Table of Contents

 Discuss action items to be addressed before the next Sync-Up, and thank your employee for their time.

-Want to keep levelling up?
+Want to keep leveling up?

 Read: 8 Ways to Improve Your Sync-Up Meetings